amandeepsinghkhanna/obsidian_vault_notes/Algorithms Explained/Principal Component Analysis (PCA)/Principal Component Analysis(PCA).md

 <b>Step 4</b>: Compute the minimum value between the number of rows and columns of the input dataset as max_possible_components.</br>
 <b>Step 5</b>: Input the number of principal components to be extracted from the dataset as n_components.</br>
 <b>Step 6</b>: If n_components is between 1 and max_possible_components proceed to <b>Step 7</b> else move to <b>Step 15</b>.</br>
-<b>Step 7</b>: For each column/dimension in the input dataset compute the maximum, minimum and their average values.</br>
+<b>Step 7</b>: For each column/dimension in the input dataset compute the maximum, minimum values</br>
-<b>Step 8</b>: For each column/dimension in the input dataset subtract each value with the column's maximum value and divide it by the difference of the column's respective maximum and minimum value. </br>
+<b>Step 8</b>: For each column/dimension in the input dataset subtract each value with the column's maximum value and divide it by the difference of the column's respective maximum and minimum value and store it as normalized_matrix.</br>
-<b>Step 9</b>: For each column/dimension in the input dataset subtract each value with the column's average value. </br>
+<b>Step 9</b>: For each column/dimension in the normalized_matrix subtract each value with the column's average value. </br>
 <b>Step 10</b>: For each combination of column/dimension in the input dataset compute its respective covariance and store the output as a covariance_matrix.</br>
 <b>Step 11</b>: Compute eigen vector and values for the covariance_matrix.</br>
 <b>Step 12</b>: Sort the the groups of eigen values & vectors in the decreasing order of their eigen values as feature_vectors.</br>